Exporting Studio captures

 Bitrate: Set the target bitrate of your Combined Per Pixel Video.
 Lower bitrates will result in smaller files, but may introduce artifacts in the color and/or depth of your captures.

-Preset: When Combined Per Pixel Video export format is selected, there are several advanced settings that have an impact on playback compatibility, quality and performance.
+Preset: There are several advanced settings that have an impact on playback compatibility, quality and performance.
 Presets allow users to configure the advanced settings based on a known settings that work best for a given device.
-Currently the only preset is for the Meta Quest, which applies to both Quest 2 and Quest Pro native playback through Unity.
-More presets will be added in the future.

 Maximum Resolution: These controls independently constrain the horizontal and vertical resolution of the exported Combined Per Pixel Video or Image Sequence.
 The maximum values can be reduced to accommodate different playback platforms and devices.